BY SHAURAVI MALIK AND SOHINI DEY

 Today, millets are perched on the cusp of a revival, their positioning as a food trend coexisting with widespread lack of awareness.
 Despite the inherent benefits of these grains, production is yet to catch on and experts have suggested the implementation of various policy changes to popularize the grains.

 Moreover, in a country like India, with immense diversity in food cultures, millets are staple foodstuff for some communities and entirely unknown among others.
 Many people who once consumed millets have made a shift to rice and wheat over recent decades and have now largely forgotten the grains.

-Stay tuned for part 2 of the millet white paper project where we would be talking about how millets are climate-smart and all the superpower they posses.
+Stay tuned for part II of the millet white paper project where we would be talking about how millets are climate-smart and all the superpower they possess.